 This year the symposium is organized around the theme of Digital Media in a Post-Truth Era, which will stream live on May 4th, 2017.
 The unfolding of recent political events in the United States has sparked much debate around ‘fake news,’ disinformation and trustworthiness on the web.
 We hope to use these developments as a starting point for a broader discussion of how digital media has challenged and/or unsettled our notion of truth.
 The conference theme of ‘post-truth’ is loosely-defined and we welcome considerations of this topic from a wide range of perspectives: from the algorithmic to the philosophical.
 We welcome, as well, discussion of ‘post-truth’ as a notion reflecting a certain insularity and how questions of the ‘truthiness’ and the web resonate differently across the world.

-Previous years' conferences focused on Big Data (2015), Privacy and Surveillance (2014), and Technology and Culture (2013).
+Previous years' conferences focused on Libraries, Archives and Public Life (2016), Big Data (2015), Privacy and Surveillance (2014), and Technology and Culture (2013).
 In 2015, the symposium website attracted 973 unique visits from 39 countries and 179 cities, and the official hashtag of the event (#UofAWorld) trended on Twitter at #1 in Edmonton on the day of the conference.